DomKal11/project1-game/readme.md

 As a player, you are a cowboy who defend chests of gold and tries to get the highest scores.

-<b>ARROWS</b> - use the arrows to control the cowboy's movement on the map
+* <b>ARROWS</b> - use the arrows to control the cowboy's movement on the map
-<b>SPACE - use space to shoot the enemies.
+* <b>SPACE - use space to shoot the enemies.
 You can only fire once, once the bullet disappears from the map, you can do it again.

+<b>WIN scenario</b>:
+* You win if you have at least one chest of gold, you don't have a negative score and you lasted until the end of the countdown.
+Congratulations!

 <b>GAME OVER reasons</b>:
 * when you touch the enemy